 Immediately cut off all contact with anyone who asks you for money.

 If you get to the stage when you are considering meeting, check them out by Googling their name.
 Depending on how visible they are online, the search could tell you whether they really live where they say they do, or even confirm that they’re using their real name.

 Another verification you could use, if you're in the US, is to use a service like Net Detective … it's reasonably priced and quite fun.

 In an independent study of the site eHarmony, it was found that on average, 542 people are married every day in the United States because of meeting online at eHarmony ... nearly 5% of all marriages in the US.

-Senior social networking is here to stay … the advantages and opportunities far outweigh the risks.
+Senior social networking is here to stay … and there is no doubt that the advantages and opportunities far outweigh the risks.